chirumallaa/chirumallaa.github.io/_pages/about.md

 excerpt: "About Me"
 author_profile: true
 ---
 ## Hello there, I am Anudeep Chirumalla, an east coast India native.
-I am an cross-domain expert in cloud native and data-enabled ML projects at scale currently working for Tech Mahindra Ltd.
+I am a cross-domain expert in cloud-native and data-enabled ML projects at scale currently working for Tech Mahindra Ltd.

 ---
 ### What did I do in the last decade?